How to Unblock a Shower Drain Without Chemicals

 Step 2: Prepare the Drain

-Place one teaspoon of baking soda into the drainage followed by a cup white vinegar.
-Make sure to cover your drain immediately with a cloth or a towel to ensure that the reaction doesn’t fizz beyond control!
+You can pour one cup of baking powder down your drain followed by a cup of white vinegar.
+Cover with a rag or cloth.
+Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t get out of control!

 Step 4: Wait

-Take about 30 minutes as the mix works its magic.
+Wait for about 30 minutes while the mixture does its work.
 There should be a sound of fizzing and bubbling.
 This means it’s working!

-Take the cover off with care and flush it out with hot water.
-This will clear all debris remaining and help allow your water to flow smoothly again.
+Clean the cover thoroughly and flush it out with hot water.
+This should help clear any remaining debris and get your water flowing freely.

 Method 2: Wire Hanger